clp-research/Venice/README.md

 * Venice Kinect Server
     * connects to Kinect and sends data to TCP socket for VeniceHub
     * one server for Body data and one for Face data
+    * it is intended for use only with the Kinect v2 Sensor

 * Toy Server
     * two examples for servers to send data to network, so that VeniceHub can receive it